 TL: As cliché as it sounds, every day is different.
-Most days are rather menial and centred around my laptop — reading or responding to emails from PRs and editors (if they ever get back to you), writing pieces, chasing late payments, staying on top of travel trends, etc.
+Most days are rather menial and centered around my laptop — reading or responding to emails from PRs and editors (if they ever get back to you), writing pieces, chasing late payments, staying on top of travel trends, etc.

 I might have lunch or coffee with a new publicist contact or attend an evening industry event and catch up with my travel journo peers.
-But then there are days where I’m flying to the Maldives to profile a lavish 5-star resort, or waking at sunrise to catch the Big Five on a South African safari.
+But then there are days when I’m flying to the Maldives to profile a lavish 5-star resort, or waking at sunrise to catch the Big Five on a South African safari.
 I definitely prefer those types of days.

 RB: What’s the biggest challenge of life as a travel journalist?

 TL: The biggest challenge of life as a travel journalist is staying disciplined.
-As amazing as these three-to eight-day international trips are, they disrupt your routine and can get in the way of deadlines or other activities that could get you paid.
+As amazing as these three to eight-day international trips are, they disrupt your routine and can get in the way of deadlines or other activities that could get you paid.

-You’ve got to stay on top of your notes, deliver your work on time and continue to generate ideas and pitch to make a living.
+You’ve got to stay on top of your notes, deliver your work on time, and continue to generate ideas and pitch to make a living.
 It isn’t easy.

 RB: What’s the biggest reward of life as a travel journalist?

 TL: The biggest reward is getting to see the world — often lavishly — without putting a dent in my own wallet.
 I specialize in luxury travel, so people can’t believe the places I get to stay or the experiences I get to have while on assignments (though I display a good bit on my Instagram account).